florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-09-azure-function-python-ml-part-5.markdown

             # Upload the current model named as the previous model to the file share
             az storage file upload --path ${{ env.PREVIOUS_MODEL_NAME }} --account-name ${{ env.STORAGE_ACCOUNT_NAME }} --share-name ${{ env.FILE_SHARE_NAME }} --source /tmp/previous-model

-        - name: Replace the current model by the new one
+        - name: Replace the current model with the new one
         run: |
             # Upload the new model to the file share
             az storage file upload --path ${{ env.CURRENT_MODEL_NAME }} --account-name ${{ env.STORAGE_ACCOUNT_NAME }} --share-name ${{ env.FILE_SHARE_NAME }} --source ${{ env.CURRENT_MODEL_NAME }}
 ```

 ### Rollback the model
 Now, you can enable rollback by adding the following job.
-The review on the `Production` environment is the safeguard.
+The review of the `Production` environment is the safeguard.
 ```
 swap-current-and-previous-model:
     runs-on: ubuntu-latest